Unified Embodied VLM Reasoning with Robotic Action via Autoregressive Discretized Pre-training: Related Works

 \paragraph{Reasoning Integration and Co-training} To bridge the gap between abstract planning and physical execution, recent frameworks integrate reasoning directly into the policy's inference pipeline, either through explicit intermediate traces or implicit large-scale co-training~\cite{black2025pi05, zawalski2024robotic, Lin2025onetwovla, Zhou2025chatvla, qu2025eo, ecot-light}.
 Embodied Chain-of-Thought (ECoT)~\cite{zawalski2024robotic} trains VLAs to generate explicit multi-step reasoning outputs before predicting actions. \(\pi_{0.5}\)~\cite{black2025pi05} employs a two-stage strategy that pre-trains on diverse multimodal data to acquire broad semantic priors before fine-tuning a continuous control expert.
 Recent works further explore reasoning and generalization through \(\pi_{0}\)-style co-training or purely autoregressive approaches~\cite{Lin2025onetwovla, Zhou2025chatvla, qu2025eo, yang2025instructvla}.

 \paragraph{Embodied Reasoning Benchmarks} To measure embodied reasoning capabilities, the community has developed benchmarks spanning various levels of embodied understanding~\cite{sermanet2024robovqa, chen2023egoplan, li2024mmro, cheng2024egothink, yang2025embodiedbench, song2025robospatial}.
 Some benchmarks have focused on isolated embodied reasoning facets, such as egocentric perception~\cite{majumdar2024openeqa, cheng2024egothink}, long-horizon planning~\cite{sermanet2024robovqa, chen2023egoplan}, or affordance-aware placement~\cite{yuan2024robopoint, zhao2025manipbench}.
-More recently, the community has moved toward comprehensive and systemic evaluation frameworks for embodied reasoning~\cite{gemini_robotics, robobrain, qu2025eo}.
-For instance, ERQA\cite{gemini_robotics} pioneered the integration of capabilities essential for physical world interaction—including spatial awareness, trajectory reasoning, and task-level awareness—to synthesize abstract reasoning with concrete actions.
-Similarly, ShareRobot-Bench\cite{robobrain} and MMRo\cite{li2024mmro} establish multi-dimensional scaffolds to quantify high-level cognition and system-level robustness.
-Addressing the limitations of benchmarks that focus solely on execution success, RoboBench\cite{luo2025robobench} introduces a holistic evaluation of the manipulation pipeline, spanning perception, reasoning, generalized planning, affordance prediction, and failure analysis.
+Recent works have moved toward comprehensive and systemic evaluation frameworks for embodied reasoning~\cite{gemini_robotics, robobrain, qu2025eo}.
+For instance, ERQA\cite{gemini_robotics} pioneered the integration of capabilities essential for physical world interaction, including spatial awareness, trajectory reasoning, and task-level awareness.